 |Common Name||Snow banana|

 Snow banana trees appreciate plenty of sunlight.
 If this is lacking, the color of the large leaves can be impacted.
-During the warmer summer months, they'll appreciate being outside to maximize the amount of natural light they receive.
+During the warmer summer months, they'll do well outside, as this will maximize the amount of natural light they receive.

 Your snow banana tree will need a well-drained soil or potting mix.
 Overly wet conditions aren't good for this plant, but they do like to be kept moist.

 Snow banana trees appreciate regular watering.
-They benefit from consistently moist, but not waterlogged, soil, and you should take care not to let them dry out for prolonged periods before rewatering.
+They benefit from consistently moist but not waterlogged soil.
+Take care not to let them dry out for prolonged periods before rewatering.

 Temperature and Humidity

 Snow banana trees might be hardier than some other Ensete species, but they still prefer frost-free, dry, and sheltered conditions during the winter.
 They do best in warm, humid, tropical-type climates.

 These trees are heavy feeders.
 Snow bananas grow fast, and it takes a lot of energy to keep their large trunk, leaves, and flowers healthy.
 Regular fertilization during the spring and summer will help ensure they put on their best display.

 Pruning a snow banana tree should include removing the dead, browned, diseased, or pest-ridden leaves.
 Selectively prune branches if desired for a certain shape.
 There is no best season for pruning this tree, as it isn't anticipated that you'll do any heavy cutting - you'll simply remove what is already dead or dying.